 Saw tables have a slot to accept various accessories.
 The miter bar is designed to fit in this, allowing the miter gauge to slide smoothly back and forth.
 The miter bar is often rectangular, though it may have an additional part shaped to fit table saws that have a T-slot in the table.
 The fit needs to be tight enough to maintain accuracy but not so tight that it jams in the slot.
 The best miter gauges can be adjusted to provide the right fit.

 The miter head is semicircular and is marked out for various angles.
 Increments vary, as discussed in the section on accuracy.
 There’s usually a push handle, which is often also used to clamp the head at the correct angle, though a separate device may be employed.

 The fence is fixed across the head and the workpiece rests against it.
 Fences may be solid or extendable.
 Longer fences provide better workpiece support but may not be suitable for small saws.

 Most miter gauges are made with components that are either steel or aluminum.
 Steel brings strength and durability, which is important for areas subject to frequent wear, like screw threads.
 However, steel is quite heavy and prone to rust.
-Aluminum is much lighter and highly resistant to corrosion and is usually used for fences.
+Aluminum is much lighter, highly resistant to corrosion, and usually used for fences.
 These are normally sectional moldings that provide additional support and sufficient strength to avoid bending.

 Brass is sometimes used for handles and clamps.
 It’s very decorative but has no real impact on function.